 for ‘Making Soup’

-The winner and shortlisted poems will be published in this year’s anthology, along with the best of the flash fiction (closing end August) and short story (closing Oct) comps.
+The winner and shortlisted poems will be published in this year’s anthology, along with the best of the flash fiction (comp now closed) and short story (comp now closed) comps.
 Well done all, and thanks to Mandy Pannett for the judging.
 Here are Mandy’s comments on the winning poems (and details of current comps and anthologies below):

 There was a rich selection of poems on unusual themes for me to choose from, a great number showing an obvious love of poetry and interest and skill in the craft of writing.
 I hope everyone will enjoy the final ones I have selected, especially the winning poem.